christian-byrne/apparel/README.md

 - ✅  ? global search feature
 - ⏩ add "required" attribute to inputs maybe.
-- ⏩ carousel on view collection pages.
+- ✅ Refactoring/Documenting
+  - ✅ frontend ts
-- ✅ Refactoring
+  - ✅ backend ts
+  - 🔴 css
+  - 🔴 html
 - 🔴 Debugging
 - 🔴 Spec Requirements
-  - Your web application should include an in-app help page, which explains to the user (or the grader!) how to use the application.
+  - 🔴 Your web application should include an in-app help page, which explains to the user (or the grader!) how to use the application.
 You must have an obviously-located button that a user can click on to get the the help page.
+    - 🔴 HELP button that is pointed at by popover on page load
+    - 🔴 help page is a carousel of videos with captions
-  - The application must have a user account creation and login feature, with proper password salting/hashing, and login sessions.
+  - 🔴 The application must have a user account creation and login feature, with proper password salting/hashing, and login sessions.
-  - Your web application must be made LIVE on the web for at least 5 days after the due date.
+  - 🔴 Your web application must be made LIVE on the web for at least 5 days after the due date.
 The URL should be in a file named live.txt in the zip file you submit.
 It is VERY important for you to have it running live.
 You may lose a significant amount of points if you don’t have this for the 5 days.
-- ⏩ Bundling
+- ✅ Bundling
 - 🔴 Documenting/Commenting
+  - ✅ frontend
+  - ⏩ backend
 - ⏩ tucks
 - ⏩ undertones
 - ⏩ Pruning